nf-core/viralrecon/docs/usage.md

 * Let the pipeline create and use the latest version by setting: `--nextclade_dataset false --nextclade_dataset_tag false`
 * Let the pipeline create and use a specific, tagged version by setting: `--nextclade_dataset false --nextclade_dataset_tag <DATASET_TAG>`

-The Nextclade data releases can be found on their [Github page](https://github.com/nextstrain/nextclade_data/releases).
-Use the tag specified for each release e.g `2022-01-05T19:54:31Z` in the example below.
+The Nextclade dataset releases can be found on their [Github page](https://github.com/nextstrain/nextclade_data/releases).
+Use the tag specified for each release e.g `2022-01-05T19:54:31Z` in the example below:

 ![Nextclade tag example](images/nextclade_tag_example.png)